Mario Pantaleo

-José Mario Pantaleo (August 1, 1915 · August 19, 1992) was an Italian priest who lived most of his life in Argentina.
+José Mario Pantaleo (August 1, 1915 – August 19, 1992) was an Italian priest who lived most of his life in Argentina.
 He is known as Padre Mario.
-He was well known for the healings of thousands as well as for the construction of a foundation in González Catán, Buenos Aires Province, which includes, among other things, free health care and education up to college level.
+He was well known for the healings of thousands.
+He also established a foundation in González Catán, Buenos Aires Province, which includes, among other things, free health care and education up to college level.

 Childhood and studies

 Jose Mario Pantaleo was born in Pistoia, Tuscany, to Ida Melani and Enrico Pantaleo.
 His father was a successful businessman, though much of the Pantaleo family's wealth was lost as a result of World War I. In February 1927, Mario, who already had endured a terrible bout of pneumonia that almost cost his life, and his family emigrated to Cordoba, Argentina, where Enrico's brother had business interests.

 Enrico's entrepreneurships didn't work out in Argentina, so in 1931 the family returned to Italy.
 At that time, Mario already knew his destiny: to be a priest.

-On December 3, 1944, Jose Mario Pantaleo completed his studies in the seminary of Mattera.
+On December 3, 1944, Padre Mario completed his studies in the seminary of Mattera.

 Without a fixed destiny in his homeland, and bearing in mind that Cardinal Antonio Caggiano, leader of the Roman Catholic Church in Argentina, had asked the Pope for more clergymen, he went to Saint Pio of Pietrelcina for counsel.
 He encouraged Mario, saying, "Go my son, you're following your destiny.
 You have also been chosen for a singular mission."

 Pantaleo returned to Argentina in 1948 and lived there the rest of his life.